 I am from Utah originally.
 I have lived in a few different states though and have been all over the U.S. and even all over the world.
-The only continents I have not been to Antarctica and Australia.
-If I were to say that I like hiking that would be an understatement.
-I am actually addicted and in love with hiking.
-If I had the rest of my life to wonder the planet hiking as I go I think, I would do it in a nano-second.
-On the weekends I am always looking for a new hike or place to explore.
+I’m a bit of a travel junkie you could say.
+The only continents I have not been to are Antarctica and Australia.
+One thing I always make a point of doing on my travels is hiking.
+If you were to say that I like hiking that would be more than an understatement.
+In fact, you could call me an addict and you wouldn’t be far off.
+If I was given the chance to hike and explore the planet for the rest of my life, I accept in a nano-second.
+No one would have to twist my arm, haha.

-The first disclaimer I have to say is that you will need a 4X4 vehicle with a lift.
+Regarding Pittsburgh Lake, the first disclaimer I have to say is that you will need a 4X4 vehicle with a lift.
 You will have to drive though a river in a few different places and you actually may not be able to pass if it is too early in the spring.
-The river can be high in the spring with the snow run off.
-If you have a good 4X4 you will enjoy this drive.
-It is one of my personal favorites drives to take.
+The river can be high in the spring with the snow run off, but If you have a good 4X4 you will enjoy this drive.
+It is personally one of my favorite drives to take.